-Citizen Complaints
+Civilian Complaints

-Complaints regarding security personnel should be forwarded to the Director of Public Safety.
-All such complaints will be fully investigated and appropriate corrective action taken.
+Civilian complaints regarding security personnel should be forwarded to the Director of Public Safety.
+All such complaints will be fully investigated by the appropriate office, and appropriate corrective action taken.

-Clery Crime Log
+Public Safety Crime Log

 All crimes that are reported to the Queens College Public Safety Department are annotated in the Public Safety Crime Log.
 All reportable criminal incidents are logged into the book provided that they occurred in the reportable geographic area of the college campus (on campus and public property), whether or not they are Clery-classified.
-It includes the following information: 1) date crime was reported, 2) date and time of the incident, 3) the nature of the crime, 4) the general location of the crime, 5) the disposition, if known and 6), special notes.
+The following information is included in the log: 1) date and time crime was reported, 2) date and time of the incident, 3) nature of the crime, 4) general location of the crime, 5) the disposition, if known and 6) special notes.
 The Clery Compliance Officer maintains the crime log and updates it on a daily basis.
-Any faculty, staff, student, visitor or vendor can view the crime log which is kept in the Public Safety Office located at the Main Gate Entrance/Exit, during normal business hours.
-The log is in hardcopy format.
+Any faculty, staff, student, visitor, or vendor can view the crime log which is kept in the Public Safety Office located at the Main Gate Entrance/Exit during normal business hours.
+The log is in hard-copy format.
 The log is updated less than two business days after the latest report comes in.
-If no reports are made during 30 calendar days, it is automatically updated.
-The log contains incidents for the past 2 calendar years.
-If you wish to review entries as far back as 7 calendar years, please make this request in person or call the office at 718-997-4443.
+If no reports are made during 30 calendar days, the log is automatically updated.
+The log contains incidents for the past two calendar years.
+If you wish to review entries as far back as seven calendar years, please make this request in person or call the office at 718-997-4443.
 Your request will be granted within two regular business days.
 Information may be temporarily withheld from the log when it would jeopardize an ongoing investigation, jeopardize the safety of an individual, cause a suspect to flee or evade detection, or result in the destruction of evidence.